Breeder reactor: Production

-There are some past anti-nuclear advocates that have become pro-nuclear power as a clean source of electricity since breeder reactors effectively recycle most of their waste.
+Some past anti-nuclear advocates have become pro-nuclear power as a clean source of electricity since breeder reactors effectively recycle most of their waste.
 This solves one of the most-important negative issues of nuclear power.
 In the documentary Pandora's Promise, a case is made for breeder reactors because they provide a real high-kW alternative to fossil fuel energy.
 According to the movie, one pound of uranium provides as much energy as 5,000 barrels of oil.

-FBRs have been built and operated in the United States, the United Kingdom, France, the former USSR, India and Japan.
-The experimental FBR SNR-300 was built in Germany but never operated and eventually shut down amid political controversy following the Chernobyl disaster.
-As of 2019, two FBRs are being operated for power generation in Russia.
-Several reactors are planned, many for research related to the Generation IV reactor initiative.

-Development and notable breeder reactors
+Notable reactors

-The Soviet Union (comprising Russia and other countries, dissolved in 1991) constructed a series of fast reactors, the first being mercury-cooled and fueled with plutonium metal, and the later plants sodium-cooled and fueled with plutonium oxide.

-BR-1 (1955) was 100W (thermal) was followed by BR-2 at 100 kW and then the 5MW BR-5.
+The Soviet Union constructed a series of fast reactors, the first being mercury-cooled and fueled with plutonium metal, and the later plants sodium-cooled and fueled with plutonium oxide.
+BR-1 (1955) was 100W (thermal) was followed by BR-2 at 100 kW and then the 5 MW BR-5.
 BOR-60 (first criticality 1969) was 60 MW, with construction started in 1965.

-BN-600 (1981), followed by Russia's BN-800 (2016)

 Future plants

+India

 India has been trying to develop fast breeder reactors for decades but suffered repeated delays.
-In 2012 an FBR called the Prototype Fast Breeder Reactor was due to be completed and commissioned.
+By December 2024 the Prototype Fast Breeder Reactor is due to be completed and commissioned.
 The program is intended to use fertile thorium-232 to breed fissile uranium-233.
 India is also pursuing thorium thermal breeder reactor technology.
 India's focus on thorium is due to the nation's large reserves, though known worldwide reserves of thorium are four times those of uranium.
-India's Department of Atomic Energy (DAE) said in 2007 that it would simultaneously construct four more breeder reactors of 500 MWe each including two at Kalpakkam.
+India's Department of Atomic Energy said in 2007 that it would simultaneously construct four more breeder reactors of 500 MWe each including two at Kalpakkam.

-BHAVINI, an Indian nuclear power company, was established in 2003 to construct, commission and operate all stage II fast breeder reactors outlined in India's three stage nuclear power programme.

-To advance these plans, the Indian FBR-600 is a pool-type sodium-cooled reactor with a rating of 600 MWe.
+BHAVINI, an Indian nuclear power company, was established in 2003 to construct, commission, and operate all stage II fast breeder reactors outlined in India's three-stage nuclear power programme.
+To advance these plans, the FBR-600 is a pool-type sodium-cooled reactor with a rating of 600 MWe.

+China
-The China Experimental Fast Reactor (CEFR) is a 25 MW(e) prototype for the planned China Prototype Fast Reactor (CFRP).
-It started generating power on 21 July 2011.

-China also initiated a research and development project in thorium molten-salt thermal breeder-reactor technology (liquid fluoride thorium reactor), formally announced at the Chinese Academy of Sciences (CAS) annual conference in January 2011.
+The China Experimental Fast Reactor is a 25 MW(e) prototype for the planned China Prototype Fast Reactor.
+It started generating power in 2011.
+China initiated a research and development project in thorium molten-salt thermal breeder-reactor technology (liquid fluoride thorium reactor), formally announced at the Chinese Academy of Sciences annual conference in 2011.
 Its ultimate target was to investigate and develop a thorium-based molten salt nuclear system over about 20 years.